mathesar-foundation/mathesar-wiki/design/process.md

 - Preliminary team evaluation of prototypes
 - Heuristic evaluation of prototypes (against predefined design principles)
 - Conduct user testing (comparative or explorative)
-- Send out surveys to obtain user insights
+- Conduct surveys or interviews to obtain user insights

 ## Questions
 ### Do we need to always test with actual users?